Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

 Can yellow leaves turn green again?

 No, unfortunately.
 Once a leaf has turned yellow, the chlorophyll is gone and it won’t recover.
-However, fixing the underlying issue will stop more leaves from yellowing, and your plant will grow new healthy green leaves.
+But fixing the underlying issue stops more leaves from yellowing, and the plant will grow new healthy green ones.

 Should I cut off yellow leaves?

-Yes, I recommend removing them.
-Yellow leaves won’t recover, and removing them allows the plant to focus energy on new growth.
+Yes, removing them is recommended.
+Yellow leaves won’t recover, and removing them lets the plant focus energy on new growth.
 Use clean scissors and cut at the base of the leaf stem.

 How often should I water my houseplants?

 There’s no universal schedule — it depends on the plant, pot size, humidity, and season.
-Instead of following a calendar, always check soil moisture first.
-Most houseplants prefer to dry out slightly between waterings.
+Instead of a calendar, always check soil moisture first; most houseplants prefer to dry out slightly between waterings.

 Is it normal for plants to have some yellow leaves?

-Yes!
-Occasional yellowing of older, lower leaves is a normal part of plant aging.
-This is different from widespread yellowing, which signals a problem that needs attention.
+Yes.
+Occasional yellowing of older, lower leaves is a normal part of aging.
+That’s different from widespread yellowing, which signals a problem that needs attention.

 Collection of thriving healthy green houseplants